 Offer Free Downloads

 Some might click on a social media link that directs them to your landing page, while others might get to your website through a guest blog.
 However, these people will not stick around if they don’t know what action to take.
-Free downloads and free resources are a great way to keep them engaged with your brand.
+Free downloads and accessible resources are a great way to keep them engaged with your brand.
 Most importantly, these free resources help you build a solid email marketing list, adding people who are interested in your offerings.

 Keep the Structure Simple